hayden9117/ViaURL/README.md

 - I did some research on page lay out, but i still have ways to go.
 I realized just how disorganized my file structure really is.

 - I realized that i should be focused on the environment im coding in.
 I cant just utilize functions such as localStorage since this is browser specific.
 I need to utilize functions based on the instance of the program.

+August 3, 2022:

+Its been over a month since I last pushed, In this month I was able to connect viaUrl to a mongoDB Atlas.
+I also worked on some basic user experience by ensuring validity when a user edits and saves their page.
+I am starting to become familiar with next-auth for sign in and im very excited to see where this leads.